Alejandroq12/pocket-guardian/PROJECT_JOURNAL.md

 end
 ```

-Next, I added the images in assets/images/group_images as svg.
-These are the icons that I will use later on.
+Next, I added the images in `app/assets/images/group_icons` as SVG files.
+These are the icons that will be used in the group creation form.

-Next I added a validation to check if the icons are present and I added a class method to get the name of the icons which I will use on the views with the help method image_tag to display the icons.
+I then updated the `Group` model to include validations for the presence of an icon and to ensure the icon selected is from the available choices.
+I also added a class method to retrieve the filenames of the icons, which will be used in the views with the `image_tag` helper to display them.

 ```ruby
 class Group < ApplicationRecord